 Our success depends largely upon the continued services of our key executive officers and other associates.
 We also rely on our leadership team in the areas of research and development, marketing, services, finance, and general and administrative functions, and on mission-critical individual contributors in sales and research and development.
 From time to time, there may be changes in our executive management team resulting from the hiring or departure of executives, which could disrupt our business.
-For example, in 2015 three of our executive officers announced they were leaving the Company or transitioned into different roles, and in 2016 we hired a new Chief Technology Officer, a new Chief Financial Officer who subsequently resigned for family reasons, and his replacement.
+For example: in 2017 we hired a new Chief Financial Officer and an Executive Vice President of Global Sales; effective January 1, 2018, our Chief Executive Officer became Senior Advisor for Innovation, but remained on our Board of Directors and our Chief Operating Officer became our Chief Executive Officer; and, in March 2018, our Senior Advisor for Innovation resigned from employment and our Board, effective April 1, 2018, for personal reasons.
 The loss of one or more of our executive officers or key associates could have a serious adverse effect on our business.